What is the FRVI?

 Hello Fox River Valley Initiative Leaders,

-Please take a moment and read this Op-Ed piece that ran in the Daily Herald recently.
+Please take a moment and read this Op-Ed piece that was sent out recently.

 Adrienne A. McCauley